 But the problem is the organisational structures available to these groups, especially if they generate significant income, employ staff or occupy premises.

-The basic structures of registered charity and company status are hardly fit for purpose and whilst there are a few new options designed for social enterprises, they are still a poor fit to the needs of these groups.
-The reason is they were designed for businesses and so don’t meet the needs of groups made up of mostly volunteers who are occasionally involved.
+The basic structures of registered charity and company status are hardly fit for purpose.
+There are a few new options designed for social enterprises, still a poor fit to the needs of these groups.
+Legislators designed them for businesses and so they don’t meet the needs of groups made up of mostly volunteers who are occasionally involved.

-Much the same can be said about the legal structures for mutuals.
+Much the same is true about legal structures for mutuals.
 Industrial and Provident legislation dates back to the nineteenth century and is even more complex than conventional incorporation.

 However, values are important and mutuals match the values of the third sector more closely than the values of charitable status or company status.
-The problem is few organisations practice mutuality and so many of its features are forgotten.
+Few organisations practice mutuality and so many forget its features.

 There was a time when small groups would naturally form a mutual or friendly society.
 These self-help groups practiced a range of experiments leading to the social and economic institutions we use today, eg building societies and insurance companies.
 People need to work together for mutual benefit.
-Their investments need to be protected and their structures simple.
+Their investments protected and structures simplified.

 I have argued in this blog mutuality is the key to developing new ideas.
 Once understood, mutuality inspires people to see new possibilities through collaboration.
 Collaboration can be between organisations too, they don’t have to be mutuals.